 - Corporate Auditors attend regular meetings of the Board of Directors that are held monthly in principle, as well as extraordinary meetings to be held as needed, after exchanging opinions about agenda at the above-mentioned meetings of the Board of Corporate Auditors.
 At meetings of the Board of Directors, Corporate Auditors ask questions whenever necessary and express their opinions.
-For the current fiscal year, 13 meetings of the Board of Directors were held. - As other important meetings, several Corporate Auditors attend each Executive Officers meeting and conduct audits of decision-making of management.
-Also at Executive Officers meetings, Corporate Auditors ask questions whenever necessary and express their opinions. - Corporate Auditors have meetings with the President & CEO almost regularly four times a year where Corporate Auditors report their visiting audits and exchange opinions. - For the current fiscal year, they have six meetings mainly to report results of audits by the Accounting Auditor, receive explanations of the audit plan of the Accounting Auditor, and discuss quarterly review and key audit matters.
+For the current fiscal year, 15 meetings of the Board of Directors were held. - As other important meetings, several Corporate Auditors attend each Executive Officers meeting and conduct audits of decision-making of management.
+Also at Executive Officers meetings, Corporate Auditors ask questions whenever necessary and express their opinions. - Corporate Auditors have meetings with the President & CEO almost regularly four times a year where Corporate Auditors report their visiting audits and exchange opinions. - For the current fiscal year, they held three meetings mainly to report results of audits by the Accounting Auditor, receive explanations of the audit plan of the Accounting Auditor, and discuss annual review.
 While receiving explanations of the status from the Accounting Auditor, they exchange opinions about each other's audit plans, etc. to facilitate collaborations. - The Corporate Auditors receives reports such as audits conducted and hearings once a month from the Corporate Audit Division serving as an internal audit department and shares information about visiting audits, etc. as well as adjusts each other's audit plans.
-In addition, Corporate Auditors may ask the Corporate Audit Division as an assistant to Corporate Auditors to partly follow up visiting audits conducted by Corporate Auditors. - Corporate Auditors, including Full-time Corporate Auditors and Outside Corporate Auditors, have shared audits on the Company's important 10 departments and 20 domestic and overseas companies centered on important subsidiaries listed in the Business Report. - Corporate Auditors regularly exchange opinions with Outside Directors at meetings of the "Outside Officer Liaison" to be held with an Outside Corporate Auditor serving as an organizer.
-The meetings were held four times in the current fiscal year.
+In addition, Corporate Auditors may ask the Corporate Audit Division as an assistant to Corporate Auditors to partly follow up visiting audits conducted by Corporate Auditors. - Corporate Auditors, including Full-time Corporate Auditors and Outside Corporate Auditors, have shared audits on the Company's nine important departments and 21 domestic and overseas companies, centered on the important subsidiaries listed in the Business Report. - Corporate Auditors regularly exchange opinions with Outside Directors at meetings of the "Outside Officer Liaison" to be held with an Outside Corporate Auditor serving as an organizer.
+The meetings were held twice in the current fiscal year.